 Below are some general study avenues for blues and rock guitar.
 Because students of various levels will be reading this eBook these are broad jump off points for consideration.
 Work down the list and see which you are comfortable with and which needs work.
-Many of the below items will be addressed in detail in this eBook.
 Remember your guitar playing is an evolution.
 Use some of the items on the below list to set some musical goals and then chip away at them a little each day.